If you have Down’s syndrome and want to find work opportunities, register on to the WorkFit programme below.

 • The ‘Higher Work Allowance’ allows earnings up to £512 per month.
 It applies to those who do not receive a housing cost element in their calculation

 • The ‘Lower Work Allowance’ allows earnings up to £292 per month.
 It applies to those who receive a housing cost element in their Universal Credit (2020-21 rates)

 Legacy benefits (see list above *)

 Generally speaking, if you undertake any work, whether paid or not, you are treated as being capable of work.

-Some types of work are exempt.
+Some types of work are exempt under ESA, IB and SDA rules.
 This type of work is called Permitted Work.

 Please contact DWP first to make sure the work can be classed as supported/permitted work.

-Doing any kind of permitted work will not affect any PIP or Disability Living Allowance you receive however starting a job may suggest to the DWP that your care and mobility needs have changed so there is a chance they may view it as a ‘change of circumstances’ and review your award.
+Doing any kind of permitted work will not affect any Personal Independence Payment (PIP) or Disability Living Allowance (DLA) that you receive, however starting a job may suggest to the DWP that your care and mobility needs have changed so there is a chance DLA/PIP may view it as a ‘change of circumstances’ and review your award.

 In actual fact you may require more help if you move into work.